 Reverse mortgages (also referred to as "home equity conversion loans") give older homeowners the ability to benefit from their built-up home equity without having to sell their home.
-The lender pays out money based on your home equity amount; you receive a one-time amount, a payment each month or a line of credit.
-Repayment is not necessary until when the borrower sells the property, moves (such as to a retirement community) or passes away.
+The lender pays out money based on your home equity amount; you receive a one-time amount, a payment each month and/or a line of credit.
+Repayment is not necessary until the borrower sells the property, moves (such as to a retirement community) or passes away.
 After your home sells or you no longer use it as your primary residence, you (or your estate) have to repay the lending institution for the funds you got from your reverse mortgage as well as interest and other finance charges.

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.